reem-shaikh/70DaysOfCode/main/16-01/readme.md

 > Modular programming paradigm we refer to these functions as modules (like a component).
 Multiple components will make a big complex file and if we need to use it somewhere else, we just import it to that place.

-### If were exporting only one file, we use default, we can even export multiple
+### If were exporting only one file, we use "default" keyword, we can even export multiple
 - functions
 - constants
 - primitive datatypes

-> to do this, we use as keyword
+> using "as" keyword
 ![](img.PNG)

 > index.html